alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/07_Methods_part.md

 Or you may have had a convenience sample that for economic reasons was as large as it could be given a limited time to perform your study.

+> Due to time constraints, we recruited as many participants as possible between Oct 2022 and Feb 2023.
+A total of *N* = 119 participants took part in out study.
+With this sample size, we were able to detect a correlation of *r* = .32 with a power of 1-&beta; = .95.
 ...

 [[back](00_How_to_organize_a_research_project.md#organization-of-this-manual)]